 Dad, I’m giving your military sleeping bag to the Anglican Church of Canada.
-The last time you unrolled this large pocket for sleepy cadets and folded your tall frame into it, Eisenhower was president, and you were training to be a Naval Air Traffic Control Officer.
+The last time you unrolled this large pocket for sleepy cadets and folded your frame into it, Eisenhower was president, and you were training to be a Naval Air Traffic Control Officer.
 From Midway Island, you witnessed atomic testing in the Pacific, received a gooseberry pie in a package, and wrote long letters to your sweetheart.

 Take this donation with my blessing and heartfelt prayers for your well-being.
 May it provide a protective layer between you and the hard ground below as well as the cold air above.